Racism in Quebec: History

 Slave girls, Mackenzie River, Northwest Territories.

 In Quebec, as elsewhere, racism has gone beyond theories and manifested in tangible situations, such as in the workplace, housing, and in police interventions.
 During the 19th century and later the 20th century, racism was openly organized into theories and ideologies.
 Although there are still racist voices within extremist groups and scientistic circles today, most forms of racism are more subtle and often denied.
 Most people no longer openly admit to being racist.

-In the Canadian historical context, the identity of the Métis has been interpreted in various ways in relation to Quebecois identity.
-At certain times, there was a trend to link the history of the Métis with Quebecois identity, presenting the Métis within the framework of the Quebecois experience.
+In the Canadian historical context, the identity of the Métis has been interpreted in various ways in relation to Québécois identity.
+At certain times, there was a trend to link the history of the Métis with Québécois identity, presenting the Métis within the framework of the Québécois experience.

 Louis Riel, a central figure in Métis history, has often been portrayed in contexts that highlight tensions between English-speaking Canada and the Francophone community, rather than focusing exclusively on Métis experience and culture.

 The identity retreat of French-speaking Quebecers can be seen as the foundation for a certain ethnocentrism.
 Aiming to maintain group homogeneity means that newcomers face a binary choice: assimilate or be excluded.
 For a long time, immigration in Quebec was perceived as a demographic strategy by the dominant Anglo-Saxon group to emphasize the minority status of French speakers.
-However, it's crucial to recognize that modern Quebec is notable for not allowing racism to penetrate political life to the extent of becoming an ideology crystallized in a political party.
-Expressions of intolerance and rejection, though not insignificant, remain scattered.
-Based on the structure proposed by M. Wieviorka, racism in Quebec can be classified as "scattered racism."
+Expressions of intolerance and rejection, though not insignificant, remain diffused amongst various elements of Québécois culture, political structure, and society.
+Based on the structure proposed by M. Wieviorka, racism in Quebec is classifiable as a "scattered racism."
 This can manifest as "infraracism," which is less structured and might arise in the form of prejudices rather than genuine racist attitudes, or it can be more defined and evident in social life or the public space.

 While Quebec has had a history of racist groups, these have been less numerous and less organized than in other parts of Canada.
 They were especially active during the economic recession of 1980–1995, and the influence members of these groups might have within established political formations is concerning.

-In 1960, there were shifts in how French-Canadian identity was perceived, and as a result, a more defined Quebecois identity emerged.
+In 1960, there were shifts in how French-Canadian identity was perceived, and as a result, a more defined Québécois identity emerged.
 During this period of redefinition, some identities, including those of English speakers and Indigenous peoples, weren't always prominently addressed in public discussions.